matthewmallia/MSWD-Final-Project-Matthew-Mallia/README.md

 1. In the User Managment Collection click on Create User and in the Body Tab insert your details.
 2. Go to the Authentication Collection and press Logout.
 - A message will appear saying "You have been logged out."

+## Data was taken from previous projects in the course, w3schools.com, youtube and chatgpt